DannieHybrid/DannieHybrid/README.md

 - 👋 Hi, I’m @DannieHybrid
-- 👀 I’m interested in
+- 👀 I’m interested in doing something out of the ordinary.
-- 🌱 I’m currently learning how to write better codes
+- 🌱 I’m currently learning how to write better codes.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on mind blowing ideas.
 - 📫 How to reach me danniehybrid@gmail.com

 <!---